BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <p>
 A not-so-well-known fact about the IAS is that it's completely separate from Princeton University.
 While there are collaborations and programs that informally link the two, and they're in the same town, it's a completely separate institution.
-The IAS was created kind of "out of nowhere" with funding from a brother and sister—Louis Bamberger and Caroline Bamberger Fuld—who owned a department store in Newark, NJ.
+The IAS was created kind of "out of nowhere" with funding from a brother and sister—Louis Bamberger and Caroline Bamberger Fuld—who owned a department store in Newark, New Jersey.
 The store was called "Bamberger's".
 It sold clothes and stuff.<sup>14</sup>
 </p>

 <p>
 I used to live and work in Central New Jersey, not far from Princeton.
-I used to love visiting Princeton; thinking about the history, seeing the historic places, and just the town overall.
+I loved visiting Princeton: thinking about the history, seeing the historic places, and just the town overall.
-It's a beautiful town.
+It's a really nice town.
 </p>

 <p>
-I remember once, when I was driving around Princeton, seeing a sign for Stellarator Road.
+I remember once, when driving in Princeton, seeing a sign for a road named Stellarator Road.
 "Stellerator" is the name of a kind of nuclear fusion reactor architecture in which plasma is magnetically-confined.<sup>29</sup>

 <blockquote>
 The name "stellarator" refers to stars because fusion mostly occurs in stars such as the Sun.
-...
-The stellarator was invented by American scientist Lyman Spitzer in 1951.
+...The stellarator was invented by American scientist Lyman Spitzer in 1951.
 Much of its early development was carried out by Spitzer's team at what became the Princeton Plasma Physics Laboratory (PPPL).
 Spitzer's Model A began operation in 1953 and demonstrated plasma confinement.<sup>29</sup>
 </blockquote>

 <p>